tdongsi/tdongsi.github.io/source/resume/index.markdown

 ### Education

 * Master of Science, 2009 - 2012, University of California, Riverside.
+GPA: *3.92/4*
 * Bachelor of Engineering, 2002 - 2006, National University of Singapore, Singapore.
+GPA: *4.42/5*

 ### Honor & Awards